Azure/alz-monitor/docs/wiki/Deploy-with-Azure-CLI.md

   LZManagementGroup="The management group id for Landing Zones"
 ```

-> When running Azure CLI from PowerShell the variables have to start with a $.
+> *IMPORTANT:* When running Azure CLI from PowerShell the variables have to start with a $.
+> *IMPORTANT:* Above-mentioned "managementGroupId" variable value, as being the so called "pseudo root management group id", should _coincide_ with the value of "parPolicyManagementGroupId", set previously within the parameter files.

 ### ALZ unaligned
 > For ease of deployment and maintenance we have kept the same variables.
 If, for example, you combined Identity, Management and Connectivity into one management group you should configure the variables _identityManagementGroup_, _managementManagementGroup_ and _connectivityManagementGroup_ with the same management group id.